Caterers suffer as 2020 brides say ‘I don’t’

 “We staggered pick-up times so that we could do roughly about 15 pizzas every 10 minutes,” Golden said.

 The downside?
 He was no longer able to serve alcohol, which had been at least 60 percent of his business.
-It wasn’t cost effective, given that gatherings of no more than 10 were allowed at that time and the smallest keg on Golden’s truck holds 76 glasses of glasses of beer.
+It wasn’t cost-effective, given that gatherings of no more than 10 were allowed at that time and the smallest keg on Golden’s truck holds 76 glasses of beer.

 Golden charges $16 to $20 for a pizza with organic ingredients, which, he said, at a catered party would go for $35 per head, plus rental fees.